-I am the Equality and Diversity Adviser.
 I support York St John University to move their equality, diversity and human rights agenda forward.
-I believe that the LGBT Staff Network enables the University to take account of the views and experiences of LGBT staff and to have a culture that is welcoming of everyone whatever their sexual orientation.
-I sit on the York Fairness and Equalities Board and chair the York Independent Living Network, a local disabled people-led organisation.
+I led on the trans-inclusive framework which was a runner-up in 2018 The Guardian student experience award.
+I believe that the LGBT+ Staff Network enables the University to take account of the views, experiences and expertise of LGBT+ staff and to have a culture that is welcoming of everyone whatever their sexual orientation and gender identity.

-I am the International Academic Coordinator for York St John University.
+I am the International Programmes Manager for York St John University.
 I am committed to making York St John a place where all students and staff, but particularly international students who often come from cultures which are not tolerant of differences, feel that they are in a place which is inclusive and makes them comfortable to be themselves.
-I have long been active with gay rights having marched in early gay rights parades when living in the USA in the 70s, and seen the landscape for LGBT people change enormously for the better.
+I have long been active with gay rights having marched in early gay rights parades when living in the USA in the 70s and 80s and seen the landscape for LGBT people change enormously for the better.
 However, there’s still a long way to go before we can say that the battle is won!

-At York St John University, I am a Senior Lecturer in English Language and Linguistics.
-Much of my teaching and research focuses on LGBT issues, especially in relation to language and education.
+At York St John University, I am a Professor of English Language and Linguistics.
+Much of my teaching and research focuses on LGBT+ issues, especially in relation to language and education.
 As a former teacher, I maintain an interest in how gender and sexuality identities are constructed through linguistic interaction in classroom settings.
-I am currently working on research into the role that language plays in constructing sexuality discourses in educational contexts, with a specific focus upon linguistic manifestations of homophobia in UK secondary schools.
+I have, for example, conducted research into the role that language plays in constructing sexuality discourses in educational contexts, with a specific focus upon linguistic manifestations of homophobia in UK secondary schools.
 I regularly liaise with local schools over LGBT issues and sexual diversity more broadly.

-I’m the Deputy Director of Human Resources and an important part of my role at York St John is to support and move forward the equality and diversity agenda for staff.
-I am the University lead on our submission to the Stonewall Workplace Equalities Index and act as the Equality Champion for Human Resources.
+I’m Head of Human Resources and an important part of my role at York St John is to support and move forward the equality and diversity agenda for staff.
+I am the University lead on our submission to the Stonewall Workplace Equality Index and act as the Equality Champion for Human Resources.
 I feel that already the LGBT Staff Network is making a difference in actively demonstrating a culture of inclusivity.
 I’m a big believer that being authentic can create a happier place to work!